eldada/nginx-tls13-docker/README.md

-# Nginx with built in support for TLS 1.3
+# Docker image for Nginx with built in support for TLS 1.3
 Nginx and openssl built from source in a Docker image to provide out of the box TLS 1.3 support.

-This image also includes pre-built, self signed key and certificate.
+* Image includes pre-built, self signed key and certificate
+* Container runs as non-root (user `nginx` is created and used)

 ## Build
 Build Docker image